PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed safe binary recovery checkpoint replaces the five helpers called by `_run_safe_binary_bridge_recovery_sequence`.
+Before extraction, each helper was observed four times per model in the ordered pipelines for `face_detection_yunet_2023mar.onnx`, `FastestDet.onnx`, `human_segmentation_pphumanseg_2021oct_org.onnx`, `osnet025_Nx3x256x128.onnx`, and `sinet_320_op.onnx`.
+Asymmetric fan-out, full-post fan-out, single-post, and mixed fan-out returned zero in all twenty calls each.
+Legacy-only returned zero except for the first SiNet invocation, where it rewrote exactly `Add_52` and `Add_109`.

+The five modes now run through one indexed owner in their unchanged order.
+Legacy-only and single-post reuse the strict symmetric plan while retaining the late `__preserve_layout_boundary__` contract.
+Mixed and full-post fan-out share a multi-post plan: the first post output is canonical, later aliases are rewired through indexed consumers, and mixed mode keeps one verified adapter before all legacy users.
+Its permutation input changes to the proven pre- permutation tensor rather than overwriting the potentially shared inverse constant.
+Asymmetric fan-out retains its separate existing-plain-Transpose contract and rejects that Transpose when it would occur after the binary.

+Typed permutations, source provenance, unique producers, exact consumer multiplicity, graph order, public boundaries, fused activation, dtype, per-tensor quantization, static broadcast, dynamic signatures, options, metadata, aliases, and removal/insertion indices are captured in immutable plans and re-resolved before apply.
+Each phase has a configurable 32-rewrite ceiling.
+One `ModelIRGraphIndex` is reused across all selected phases, and pruning plus Session LayoutState synchronization run once afterward.
+Five lowerer compatibility helpers remain as 17-line dispatchers; production uses the single ordered entry point.

+The two focused binary owners and the complete architecture suite passed together with `234 passed in 44.37s`, comprising 22 general bridge tests, 19 safe recovery tests, and 193 architecture tests.
+The safe recovery suite covers all four binary operations for mixed/full multi-post fan-out, order-sensitive asymmetric SUB/DIV on both sides, phase stats, candidate and rewrite limits, retained-boundary markers, shared inverse constants, differential-index freshness, LayoutState, public/order rejection, per-axis quantization, idempotence, and exact numerical equivalence.
+The selected 23 adjacent direct-builder tests passed with `23 passed, 732 deselected in 1.21s`, including the four no-post boundary regressions.
+TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.75s`.

+The indexed production sequence still reports two legacy-only rewrites in the first SiNet invocation and zero for every other phase/invocation.
+Sequential conversion from preceding commit `53381952` and the current implementation emitted byte-identical files: float32 remains 449,824 bytes with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`, float16 remains 253,452 bytes with SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`, and the 182,687-byte correspondence report remains `24c423ea51b26b178d3764be027855e797bbf9b5ba1930810d2e1dbe281d8e25`.
+The schema outputs also match.
+The detached worktree and temporary output directories were removed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.